axelcournac/3C_tutorial/README.md

 A removal of uncrosslinked events (uncuts, loops...) can be applied at this stage.
 This procedure is optional and might be necessary when you want to study the structure of chromatin at short scales like several kb.

-In this step, you need to assign a restriction fragment to every locus (chrm - position).
-This can be done like in the python code fragment_attribution.py.

 ## Building of the contacts map

-From the contacts,
+From the contacts, you can build a binned contacts map.

 ## Normalization of the data